The High-Traffic Contamination Crisis: Why Passive Recycling Is Failing Your Property

 In public venues, the sheer volume of waste and the variety of packaging materials create a perfect storm for recycling failure.
 Data from 2026 indicates three primary culprits that ruin commercial recycling batches:

-• Half-Full Containers: In stadiums and transit hubs, the most common contaminant is liquid.
-A single half-full soda bottle or coffee cup tossed into a recycling bin can soak hundreds of pounds of clean cardboard and paper, making them unprocessible.
+• Half-Full Containers: In stadiums and transit hubs, a common contaminant is liquid.
+A single half-full soda bottle or coffee cup tossed into a recycling bin can soak hundreds of pounds of clean cardboard and paper, making them unfit for processing into new products.

 • Flexible Packaging: High-traffic areas are filled with on-the-go snacks.
-Multi-layer film pouches and plastic wraps are frequently misdeposited into recycling bins where they eventually jam sorting machinery at recovery facilities.
+Multi-layer film pouches and plastic wraps are frequently improperly deposited into recycling bins where they eventually jam sorting machinery at recovery facilities.

 • Bio-Plastics Confusion: Many modern venues use compostable plastics.
 Without clear guidance, these are often mixed with traditional PET plastics.
 This cross-contamination lowers the value of the recycled plastic resin because the two materials cannot be processed together.